Skip to article frontmatterSkip to article content

 p(xi)=0,i=0,1,,Np(x_i) = 0, \qquad i=0,1,\ldots,N

 which implies that p(x)p(x) has N+1N+1 distinct roots.
-But since pp is a polynomial of degree NN, this implies that p(x)0p(x) \equiv 0 and hence each ai=0a_i = 0.
+But since pp is a polynomial of degree NN, this implies that p(x)0p(x) \equiv 0 and hence each ai=0a_i = 0; the matrix VV is non-singular.

 If we want to solve the interpolation problem by solving the matrix problem, then the condition number of the matrix becomes important.
-Matrices with large condition numbers cannot solved accurately on a computer due to blow-up in round-off errors.
+The condition number of a square matrix wrt some matrix norm is defined as

 Lagrange interpolation provides the solution without having to solve a matrix problem.
 Define